P-p-H-d/mlib/README.md

 ##### void name\_prune(name\_it\_t it)

-Remove the referenced node and its child.
+Remove the referenced node including all its children.
 See name\_remove for more details.

 ##### name\_it\_t name\_it\_end(name\_t tree)